 Legionella can cause outbreaks of illness, often in areas with large heating and cooling systems.
 This bacteria has been linked to outbreaks in hotels, nursing homes, hospitals, and cruise ships.

 Public health officials do state that such infections are rare, but infants born in water are at risk due to the fact that there are no standardized infection prevention measures for water births.
 Even if the birthing tub is thoroughly cleaned and disinfected prior to use, the plumbing system itself could be contaminated.

 The American College of Obstetrics and Gynecology (ACOG) does not recommend water births, as they have shown no proven benefit to the mother or the newborn.
-They also state that the safety and efficacy of submersion in water during delivery has not been established, so both the mother and the baby could be at risk.
+They also state that the safety and efficacy of submersion in water during delivery have not been established, so both the mother and the baby could be at risk.

 If you do decide to give birth in a birthing pool or tub despite the risks, there are precautions you should discuss with your physician or midwife before you go into labor.
 Make sure the facility you are using has strict protocols to maintain and clean the tubs as well as criteria for monitoring both the mother and the baby during active labor while submerged.
-Also make sure the facility has a plan in place to move you quickly and safely out of the water if an unexpected complication arises.
+Also, make sure the facility has a plan in place to move you quickly and safely out of the water if an unexpected complication arises.